dreamvo/gilfoyle/DESIGN.md

 > IPFS is a peer-to-peer network for storing and sharing data in a distributed file system with a lot of features.

-This option is for P2P-based platforms who wants to decentralize content but with high trafic and large files.
+This option is for P2P-based platforms who wants to decentralize public content, with high trafic and large files.

 #### G5: Multimedia